jimb1234/Codewords-Pre-course-Exercise/theory.md

 - Recursion
 - Callbacks

+To avoid unnecessary struggles during the course, don’t rush through this section.

 ## 8. Intermediate HTML and CSS (12 hrs)

 For HTML, figure out the difference between a tag, an attribute, and a property.